chromium/chromium/services/metrics/ukm_api.md

 }
 ```

 For the remaining cases you may need to temporarily create your own IDs and associate the URL with them.
-However we currently prefer that this method is not used, and if you need to setup the URL yourself, please email us first at ukm-team@google.com.
+However we currently prefer that this method is not used, and if you need to setup the URL yourself, please email the OWNERS of components/ukm.
 Example:

 ```cpp